-Elena Britos is a first-year MFA student in fiction from Portland, Maine.
+Elena Britos is a second-year MFA student in fiction from Portland, Maine.
 She graduated from Bowdoin College in 2015, where she studied English.
 After graduation, Elena worked in trade book publishing and the college study abroad world.
 She is assistant editor of the fiction and comics sections of the Nashville Review.

-Stephanie Davis is a second-year MFA student in poetry from Jamaica, Queens in New York City where she earned a B.A. in English and Media Studies at Queens College and was a Mellon Mays Undergraduate Fellow.
+Stephanie Davis is a third-year MFA student in poetry from Jamaica, Queens in New York City where she earned a B.A. in English and Media Studies at Queens College and was a Mellon Mays Undergraduate Fellow.
 She was also a Jamaica Arts Leadership Fellow and has received a New Works Grant from the Queens Council on the Arts.
 She has participated in the Indiana University Writer’s Conference and the Callaloo Creative Writing Workshop at Oxford University.
 She is the Creative Events Coordinator for the EGSA and works as assistant poetry editor for the Nashville Review and as poetry editor of |Tap| Lit Magazine.

-Joshua Moore is a Nashville poet and first-year MFA candidate in poetry at Vanderbilt University.
+Joshua Moore is a Nashville poet and second-year MFA candidate in poetry at Vanderbilt University.
 He serves as a reader for the Nashville Review, coordinates The Porch Writers’ Collective: Poetry on Demand Initiative, and hosts/co-produces Nashville Public Radio’s Versify podcast.
 He received his BA in English Writing with a minor in Biology Pre-Medicine from Eureka College.
 He is a recipient of the Ronald W. Reagan Fellowship and former editor of Impressions Literary Arts Journal.